jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ## Part 14 — Miscellaneous provisions

 ### 352 Service of documents
-(1) Where a notice or other document is to be served on a person for the purposes of this Act,— (a) if the person has specified an electronic address as an address for service for the matter to which the document relates, and has not requested a method of service listed in paragraph (b), the document must be served by sending it to the electronic address:
+(1) A notice or any other document required or authorised to be served on or given to a person for the purposes of this Act may be served or given by—
-  (b) if the person has not specified an electronic or other address as an address for service or if the person has requested any of the following methods of service, the document may be served by the requested method or any of the following methods:
-    (i) delivering it personally to the person (other than a Minister of the Crown):
-    (ii) delivering it at the usual or last known place of residence or business of the person:
+  (a) delivering it to the person (other than a Minister of the Crown); or (b) leaving it at the person’s usual or last known place of residence or business or at the address specified by the person in any notice, application, or other document given under this Act; or
-    (iii) sending it by pre-paid post addressed to the person at the usual or last known place of residence or business of the person:
+  (c) sending it by post to the person’s usual or last known place of residence or business or to the address specified by the person in any notice, application, or other document given under this Act; or
-    (iv) posting it to the PO box address that the person has specified as an address for service:
-    (v) leaving it at a document exchange for direction to the document exchange box number that the person has specified as an address for service:
-    (vi) sending it to the fax number that the person has specified as an address for service.
+  (d) emailing it to the person at an email address that is used by the person; or (e) complying with a means of service prescribed in regulations made under section 360.
 (1AA) However, if the document is to be served on a person to commence, or in the course of, court proceedings, subsection (1) does not apply if the court, whether expressly or in its rules or practices, requires a different method of service.
 (1A) Nothing in subsection (1) overrides the provisions of the Electronic Courts and Tribunals Act 2016.
 (2) Where a notice or other document is to be served on a Minister of the Crown for the purposes of this Act, service on the chief executive of the appropriate department of the public service in accordance with subsection (1) shall be deemed to be service on the Minister.